 Steven Hill (52) has been Principal Financial and Accounting Officer, Investment Pools for the Managing Owner since December 2012, and was Head of Global ETF Operations from September 2011 to December 2012.
 As Principal Financial and Accounting Officer, Investment Pools, he has financial and administrative oversight responsibilities for, and serves as Principal Financial Officer of, the Invesco Funds, including the Fund.
 As Head of Global ETF Operations he had management responsibilities with regard to the general operations of the Managing Owner.
 From October 2010 to August 2011, he was Senior Managing Director and Chief Financial Officer of Destra Capital Management LLC and its subsidiaries, or Destra, an asset management firm, and was responsible for managing financial and administrative activities as well as financial reporting for Destra and investment funds sponsored by Destra.
-Previously, he was Senior Managing Director of Claymore Securities, Inc., or Claymore, from December 2003 to October 2010, and was responsible for managing financial and administrative oversight for investment funds sponsored by Claymore.
-Claymore, now known as Guggenheim Funds Distributors, Inc., is a registered broker-dealer that distributes investment funds.
+Previously, he was Senior Managing Director of Claymore Securities, Inc., or Claymore, from December 2003 to October 2010, and was responsible for managing financial and administrative oversight for investment funds spons ored by Claymore, now known as Guggenheim Funds Distributors, Inc., is a registered broker-dealer that distributes investment funds.
 Mr. Hill earned a BS in Accounting from North Central College, Naperville, IL.
 Mr. Hill was listed as a principal of the Managing Owner on February 12, 2015.

 Christopher Joe (47) has been Chief Compliance Officer of the Managing Owner since September 1, 2015.
 In his role as Chief Compliance Officer he is responsible for all aspects of regulatory compliance for the Managing Owner.
 He has also acted as U.S. Compliance Director for Invesco, Ltd. since November, 2006.
-Formerly, he served as Chief Compliance Officer of Invesco Investo Investment Advisers, LLC, a registered investment adviser affiliated with the Managing Owner from June, 2010 to March, 2013.
-He also served as Deputy Chief Compliance Officer of Invesco Adviser, Inc., a registered investment adviser affiliated with the Managing Owner since September 25, 2015.
+Formerly, he served as Chief Compliance Officer of Invesco Investment Advisers, LLC, a registered investment adviser affiliated with the Managing Owner from June, 2010 to March, 2013.
+He also served as Deputy Chief Compliance Officer of Invesco Adviser, Inc., a registered investment adviser affiliated with the Managing Owner, from November, 2014 to September, 2015.
+Mr. Joe has also served as a principal of the Managing Owner since September 25, 2015.